The Spiders (film): Restoration

-The Spiders was considered a lost film for many years before an original print was discovered in the 1970s.
+The Spiders was considered to be a lost film for many years before an original print was discovered in the 1970s.
 This surviving print was used for a restoration of the film, completed in 1978.
 The restored version appears to be missing a small amount of the original footage.
 This version was released on DVD in 1999 and Blu-ray in 2016.

-The three year reconstruction was done by film historians David and Kimberly Shepard, with music scored by Gaylord Carter.
-The source material was a 35mm duplicate negative from Czechoslovakia; the nitrate print had several defects that could not be taken out, was out of sequence and didn't have intertitles.
+The three-year reconstruction was done by film historians David and Kimberly Shepard, with music scored by Gaylord Carter.
+The source material was a 35mm duplicate negative from Czechoslovakia; the nitrate print had several defects that could not be taken out, was out of sequence and did not have intertitles.
 The intertitles were obtained from German censor records.
 The film was tinted according to instructions by Fritz Lang, who was still living at the time.